Lady smiling in city

 • Air-dry your nipples after you breastfeed.
 This can prevent irritation and cracking.

-• Get help from your doctor or a lactation consultant for sore or cracked nipples.
+• Get help from your doctor or midwife or a lactation consultant for sore or cracked nipples.

 Learn more